brighyama/brighyama.github.io/work_exper.md

 #### UC San Diego
 **Sep 2023 – Jun 2025**

-- Served as official course tutor for the following courses: (CSE 21) Mathematics for Algorithms/Systems, (DSC 40A) Theoretical Foundations of Data Science, (CSE 151A) Intro to Supervised Machine Learning, (MATH 173A) Optimization Methods for Data Science, (MATH 180B) Stochastic Processes
+- Served as official course tutor for the following courses: (CSE 21) Mathematics for Algorithms/Systems, (DSC 40A) Theoretical Foundations of Data Science, (CSE 151A) Intro to Supervised Machine Learning
+- Served as a reader for (MATH 173A) Optimization Methods for Data Science, (MATH 180B) Stochastic Processes
 - Collaborated with professors to teach and reinforce key concepts in algorithm analysis, probability, and machine learning
 - Led office hours and review sessions for groups of up to 15 students, clarifying algorithm runtimes, combinatorics, graph theory, optimization, regression, and classification to strengthen student problem-solving skills
 - Enhanced student preparation for exams by contributing to the [DSC 40A practice site](https://practice.dsc40a.com/), writing detailed explanations for Summer Session 2024 past midterm and final